 HTTP has become a standard over the years because it is a simple and effective way of retrieving webpages across the vast web that is the internet.

 It sends information from one machine to another in plain text.

 Why is that a problem?

 Well, imagine going on a washing machine site and deciding to buy a washing machine.
 You add the said object to your cart and check out.
-You are required to put in your address and your bank details for this purchase to be successful, and you decide to do so.
+You are required to put in your address and your card details for this purchase to be successful, and you decide to do so.

 Comparatively, adding an SSL certificate to your website (yes, that mundane ‘s’), means that your information is now being encrypted.

 Even if a person with nefarious intentions were to break in and try to intercept your information, they would end up with a bunch of letters and numbers (a.k.a gibberish for humans), and they wouldn’t be able to decode your personal information.
 If fact, only the server that the information is intended for, will be able to decode it.